AmateurECE/twardyece-repository/docs/Embedded/Uboot.md

 ### Device Side

-> TODO: Obtain configuration necessary to compile TFTP support into U-boot
+!!! todo "Obtain configuration necessary to compile TFTP support into U-boot"

 If the network configuration is setup correctly on both the host and device side, e.g. `ping ${serverip}` works, TFTP configuration is simple: